yangshun/front-end-interview-handbook/README.md

   let baz = 'baz';
   const qux = 'qux';
 }
-// var declared variables are accessible anywhere in the function scope console.log(bar); // "bar"
+// var declared variables are accessible anywhere in the function scope. console.log(bar); // bar
-// let and const defined variables are not accessible outside of the block they were defined in console.log(baz); // ReferenceError: baz is not defined console.log(qux); // ReferenceError: qux is not defined
+// let and const defined variables are not accessible outside of the block they were defined in. console.log(baz); // ReferenceError: baz is not defined console.log(qux); // ReferenceError: qux is not defined
 ```